-Formalized connection between PSR, sponsor, and settlement
+Formalized connection between sponsored refugees, sponsors, and settlement

-Another form in which collaborations may take place is through various methods of formally connecting PSR and their sponsors to settlement providers or settlement support in general.
+Another form in which collaborations may take place is through various methods of formally connecting sponsored refugees and their sponsors to settlement providers.

-Research emerging from the Manitoba context, Manitoba Association of Newcomer Serving Organizations (MANSO) identified the need to streamline referral processes to SPOs for PSR and BVORs as an important step to improve collaboration between sponsors and service providers.
-In particular, they recommended that MANSO (the umbrella organization for immigrant and refugee service providers in Manitoba), RSTP, and SAHs collaborate in order to better define roles and responsibilities of sponsors and SPOs, as well as streamlining the process of connecting PSR to settlement.
-They suggested holding a joint meeting between sponsorship groups and SPOs to discuss available settlement services, and including referrals to SPOs on the settlement plan checklist (MANSO, 2018, p.
+Research emerging from the Manitoba Association of Newcomer Serving Organizations (MANSO) identified the need to streamline referral processes to SPOs for sponsored refugees as an important step to improve collaboration between sponsors and service providers.
+In particular, they recommended that MANSO (the umbrella organization for immigrant and refugee service providers in Manitoba), RSTP, and SAHs collaborate in order to better define roles and responsibilities of sponsors and SPOs, as well as streamlining the process of referring sponsored refugees to an agency.
+They suggested holding a joint meeting between a sponsorship group and settlement agency to discuss available settlement services, and including referrals to SPOs on the Settlement Plan checklist (MANSO, 2018, p.
 11).

-Another method of connection suggested in the literature is to involve PSR, sponsors, and SPOs in the implementation of the Settlement Plan, the IRCC form that outlines the settlement responsibilities of sponsorship group.
-This could be initiated by sponsors or by settlement organizations.
+Another method of connection suggested in the literature is to involve all three players in the creation and implementation of the Settlement Plan, the IRCC form that outlines the settlement responsibilities of sponsorship group.
 The Centre for Community Based Research suggested that "settlement organizations can contact sponsorship groups to facilitate connections between refugees and the local web of support" (The Centre for Community Based Research 2017, p.
 6).
-Other related ideas in the literature include a "one stop shop" where PSR and sponsors know where to go, community hubs and co-location agreements, particularly in the beginning of the sponsorship period when orientation to available services can be presented to PSR.
+Other related ideas in the literature include a "one stop shop" where sponsored refugees and sponsors can get settlement information, community hubs and co-location agreements.